woaitsAryan/go-echo-crud/README.md

 ```bash
 go run main.go
 ```

-4. API will be available at http://localhost:\<your specified port>
+4. API will be available at http://localhost:8080 or the port you specified in .env